ChamodKalupahana/kaggle_mohs_hardness/README.md

 The best-performing model will be submitted to the Kaggle competition for evaluation.
 Results and leaderboard rankings will be updated accordingly.

+### Competition end

+I placed 1370 out of 1633 (bottom 20& percentile).
+I will take my score as motivation to improve and I hope to do better in the upcoming competitons

 ## Acknowledgments